Your Great Dane is bored. It’s true.

 Even just a few minutes per day can go a long ways here.
 If you have more time on the weekend, save that for the big stuff.
 During the work week, compromise where you need to and make up for it later.
 That’s ok to do!

 Instead of structured walks on pavement, consider also adding unstructured walks that involve sniffing, exploration, and moving naturally on varied terrain such as grass, sand and gravel.
+(This can help their feet too!)

 Check out this list of dog friendly stores.

-Sit at a park on a blanket and watch people and dogs walk by.
 Not only is this activity mentally engaging, but it socializes your Great Dane by allowing them to realize that they can be ‘in’ the chaos without being apart of it.

 Puppy Socialization